cisco/mindmeld/docs/source/userguide/getting_started.rst

  - have a username and password for the MindMeld Learning Center

-The rest of this section describes how to install software pre-requisites.
+The rest of this section describes how to install software pre-requisites on Mac OS X. Other platforms may work too but are not supported.

 Optional: Docker
 ^^^^^^^^^^^^^^^^

 If you're going to be using Workbench often, we recommend you do the full install and setup all dependencies locally.
 That will provide the optimal performance and experience.
 But if you want to get a quick taste of workbench, you can get setup with a provided ``Dockerfile`` and these steps:

 #.
 First, `install Docker <https://www.docker.com/community-edition#/download>`_, and run it.
 #.
 Then, run these commands: